 The two bags join together using broad vinyl velcro pads.
 These pads feature additional lashing rings to secure other luggage or to fix it all to your bike.
 The Magadans use the same system, but with a pair of wide velcro straps rather than full-width pads which seems bit OTT.
 Me, I’d prefer buckles and straps over velcro anyway, because as the volume of your load changes or rough roads take their toll, fine tuning the tension may be required – and that’s much more easily done with adjustable buckles that super sticky velcro, be it strap or pad.
 On the Mags such a buckle mod is easy to do – with the Siskies you’re stuck with the pad which I’m also not sure would be great to sit on on a hot day.
 The GL installation page suggests: “For 2-up riding, affix a small seat cushion to the top of the Siskiyou Panniers“.

 The Siskiyous have a sporty cutback base which makes them more suitable for regular bikes with low, upswept pipes.
 The Oxford X60s (above left) are similarly profiled but sell for as little as £130 (they’ll need a waterproof liner for sure).
-Whatever, this shape will greatly increase the sales potential of the Siskiyous as they’ll fit many more bikes than the usual adv suspects.
+Whatever, this shape will greatly increase the Siskiyou’s fitting options to many more bikes than the usual adv suspects.
 The GL logo is emblazoned on the sides, but in a pleasingly understated way.
 Unless that ‘GL’ logo glows, I’m not sure there any reflective surfaces as found on the Mags and Monsoons – possibly the thin edge of the lid?

 I did also wonder if access would be a bit of a faff.
 If they’re fully locked down you unclip the two lid straps, unclip and unroll the outer bag and unzip it, then unclip and unroll the inner bag and unzip that – and you’re in!
 Of course you don’t need to use those zips; their protection against waterproofing is minimal and zips can jam or break when dirty or used carelessly.
 In this respect I prefer the bomb-proof, roll-top simplicity of the Magadans and the Monsoons.

-So all up you’re getting a normal sized touring pannier that looks well made and is usefully featured.
+So all up you’re getting a good sized touring pannier that looks well made and is usefully featured.
 The foam protection sandwich is a nice touch, as is including exhaust guards and several lashing points on under and behind the bags; you get a feeling they took a lead from Enduristan here.
-But – is this £460 ($675) worth of pannier when Magadans go for £350/$import and Monsoons for just £220/$330?
+But – is this £475 ($700) worth of pannier when in the UK Magadans go for £350 and Monsoons for just £230?
 I wondered that perhaps if you’re paying for the ‘limited lifetime warranty‘ but that only covers the “original purchaser… against … defective materials and craftsmanship only, and does not include damage due to normal wear and tear or misuse“, so no big deal there; after a year they could just put any failure down to wear or misuse.